Master of Arts in Education: Special Education

 Who will benefit?

-The University of Saint Mary evening Master of Arts in Special Education program is conveniently located at our Overland Park Campus near 115th and Pflumm.
+The University of Saint Mary evening Master of Arts in Special Education program is conveniently located in Overland Park at 4500 College Blvd.
 You may also take classes at our main campus in Leavenworth.

 Many types of students can benefit: